 Third, she sweeps aside submissions by several States, and by Professors Eyal Benvenisti and Malcolm Shaw and other “highly qualified publicists” arguing for an orthodox interpretation and application of international law regarding sovereignty and statehood (and warning of the consequences of failing to do so).
 Instead of engaging seriously with these legal authorities, the Prosecutor defends her novel “multi-layered assessment”, thus insisting on departure from conventional legal reasoning, and lacking authoritative support.

 2. The Prosecutor’s Expansionist Approach

 The Prosecutor’s expansionist approach to the Court’s role in the international community is troubling.
 Essentially, the Prosecutor advocates a trend away from State consent towards jurisdictional expansionism.
 However, the Rome Statute provides a State-centric mechanism to meet the moral challenge of preventing cases of war crimes falling through “accountability gaps”.
 The State-centric notion of jurisdiction dictates that States may only delegate to the ICC criminal jurisdiction that they themselves possess.
-A number of the amici submissions have voiced concerns about the Prosecutor’s universalist vision in this matter, which politicises the role of the ICC, when in fact no international tribunal is competent to declare without their consent which political entities have statehood or what the frontiers of various States are.
+A number of the amici submissions, including ours, have voiced concerns about the Prosecutor’s universalist vision in this matter, which politicises the role of the ICC, when in fact no international tribunal is competent to declare without their consent which political entities have statehood or what the frontiers of various States are.